-To identify weather and climate stations for each park unit in the SEAN we selected only those stations located within 60 km of the SEAN park units.
-This buffer distance was selected in an attempt to include at least a few automated stations from major networks such as SAO.
+To identify weather and climate stations for each park unit in the SWAN we selected only those stations located within 60 km of the SWAN park units.
+This buffer distance was selected in an attempt to include automated stations from major networks such as RAWS and SNOTEL.

-The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather/climate station networks in SEAN.
+The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather and climate station networks in SWAN.
 We recognize that other mapping formats may be more suitable for other specific needs.